RedMser/godot-fluent-translation/README.md

 - Download a compatible version of Godot.
     - **Default**: [Godot v4.3 dev 6](https://godotengine.org/article/dev-snapshot-godot-4-3-dev-6/) or newer.
     - **Forked**: The executable is available on the same page where you downloaded the extension zip, as another download.
 - Start Godot editor.
+If it was already running, restart it to fix autocompletion.
 - Follow the sample code to see if installation was successful.
+Remove any code which contains errors, depending on the version you've installed.
-You can also try the sample project in the `godot` folder of this repository (removing any code which causes errors).
+    - You can also try the sample project in the `godot` folder of this repository.

 ## Code Sample